Bank of Cyprus Privacy Statement

 - provides an overview of how the Bank of Cyprus collects and processes your personal data and tells you about your rights under the local data protection law and the EU General Data Protection Regulation ('GDPR'),

-- is directed to natural persons who are either current or potential customers of the Bank, or are authorised representatives/agents or beneficial owners of legal entities or of natural persons which/who are current or potential customers of the Bank,
+- is directed to natural persons who are either current or potential customers of the Bank, or have provided or may potentially provide guarantees, indemnities or other securities to the Bank, or are authorised representatives/agents or beneficial owners of legal entities or of natural persons which/who are current or potential customers of the Bank or which/who have provided or may potentially provide guarantees, indemnities or other securities to the Bank,

-- is directed to natural persons who had such a business relationship with the Bank in the past,
+- is directed to natural persons who now have or who had a business relationship with the Bank in the past,

 - contains information about when we share your personal data with other members of the Bank of Cyprus Group and other third parties (for example, our service providers or suppliers).